Monday 25 April 2016, with Colin Peacock

 10:10 AM.Aussie singer-songwriter Eric Bogle - the man who wrote about the loss of war in songs like 'The Green Fields of France' - talks to Colin Peacock about his life, music, and thoughts about conflict.
 He also plays two songs for RNZ listeners this Anzac Day.

-12:30 PM.It's been a buried history that has finally come to light.
-Chinese New Zealanders who fought in places like Gallipoli during the First World War were recognised earlier this year during a special commemoration and book launch at Wellington's Pukehau National War Memorial Park.
-Lynda Chanwai-Earle met some of the descendants and a community proud to have their Anzac's finally have their moment in history:
+12:30 PM.A buried history has come to light.
+Chinese New Zealanders who fought in places like Gallipoli during the First World War have been recognised in Wellington and finally have their moment in history.

 1:00 PM.As the 2016 winner of the RSA Cyril Bassett VC Speech Competition, Stephanie Simpson of Marlborough Girls' College will be presenting that speech again at the service of remembrance on Gallipoli later today.